Solar installation in Culver City, CA

 Custom-designed solar and battery systems for Culver City homeowners.
 Southern California Edison expertise, no high-pressure sales — just a transparent quote.

 Solar installation in Culver City runs into one detail most quotes skip: the roof.
-Many of the homes in Sunkist Park and Carlson Park were built in the 1940s and 50s, and a solar array should never go on a roof that's near end-of-life without a plan.
-On top of that, SCE's NEM 3.0 cut export credits roughly 75%, so the system that pays off here is one designed to store midday production and use it during the 4-9 PM peak — not sell it back cheap.
-Culver City also skews tech and EV-heavy, which changes the sizing math.
-Helios assesses your roof honestly first, then designs solar, battery, and EV-charging capacity around how your household actually uses power.
+Many homes in Sunkist Park and Carlson Park were built in the 1940s and 50s, and an array should never go on a roof near end-of-life without a plan.
+On top of that, SCE's NEM 3.0 cut export credits roughly 75%, so the system that pays off here is one designed to store midday production and use it during the 4–9 PM peak rather than sell it back cheap.
+Culver City also skews tech and EV-heavy around the downtown studio corridor, which changes the sizing math.
+Helios assesses your roof honestly first, designs solar, battery, and EV-charging capacity around how your household actually uses power, and Taylor signs off on every Culver City design before install.

 What solar looks like in Culver City.